 Russian diplomats in EU: unpaid wages, low morale

-Jaded Russian diplomats in dark suits are parroting failed propaganda lines in EU capitals, according to a grim portrait of Russian diplomacy by Estonian spies after one year of war.
+Jaded Russian diplomats in dark suits are parroting failed propaganda in EU capitals, according to a grim portrait of Russian diplomacy by Estonian spies after one year of war.

 Some Russians feel demotivated because of little things, such as late payment of wages due to complications arising from EU financial sanctions.